 There are answers for you and your dog.

 How Do I Euthanize My Dog at Home Humanely?

 As I referenced above, you simply can’t do it.

-It may seem repetitive to address this particular point again, but with desperation high among some owners, it cannot be overstated.
+It may seem repetitive to address this particular point again, but with desperation high among some pet parents, it cannot be overstated.

 There’s no humane way to euthanize your dog at home.
 Period.

 Procuring the drugs that are used to euthanize an animal is hard to do – if it can be done at all – and also highly illegal.